kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 The interaction matrix was reconstructed using the components obtained from Singular Value Decomposition (SVD).
 This process predicts the missing values in the user-item interaction matrix, enabling recommendations for unseen user-item interactions.

 1. **Matrix Reconstruction**
-   - The dot product of $U$ (user latent factors) and $\Sigma$ (singular values) was calculated to obtain $U \Sigma$.
+   - The dot product of $U$ (customer latent factors) and $\Sigma$ (singular values) was calculated to obtain $U \Sigma$.
-   - The result was further multiplied with $V^T$ (item latent factors), reconstructing the interaction matrix in its centered form $( U \Sigma V^T)$.
+   - The result was further multiplied with $V^T$ (product latent factors), reconstructing the interaction matrix in its centered form $( U \Sigma V^T)$.

 2. **Adding Row Means**
    - The row-wise mean ratings (`avg_ratings`) were added back to the reconstructed matrix to restore the original scale of review scores.
 This adjustment ensures that the predicted values align with the actual rating scale.

 3. **Saving Reconstructed Matrix**
-   - The final reconstructed matrix, containing predicted review scores for all user-item pairs, was converted into a DataFrame (`predictions_df`) with users as rows and items as columns.
+   - The final reconstructed matrix, containing predicted review scores for all user-item pairs, was converted into a DataFrame (`predictions_df`) with customers as rows and products as columns.

-The `predictions_df` now contains predicted review scores for all users and items, filling in the missing values in the original matrix.
-These predictions form the basis for recommending items to users by identifying those with the highest predicted scores.
-This reconstructed matrix captures the latent relationships between users and items, enabling the system to predict user preferences for items they have not interacted with.
+The `predictions_df` now contains predicted review scores for all customers and products, filling in the missing values in the original matrix.
+These predictions form the basis for recommending products to customers by identifying those with the highest predicted scores.
+This reconstructed matrix captures the latent relationships between customers and products, enabling the system to predict customer preferences for products they have not interacted with.

 #### **5.2.3.
 Product Recommendation**